HeardLibrary/vandycite/README.md

 - If an item is new, none of its statements should have UUIDs nor its references hashes.
 VanderBot knows it should create a new item when the Q ID cell is empty.
 - To add an new statement to an existing item, none of its references should have hashes.
 VanderBot knows it should create a new statement when a property's UUID cell is empty.
 - To add a new reference to an existing statement, its hash cell should be empty.
 - You CANNOT change or delete values.
 You can only add them.
 To make changes, use the online editor.
-The exception to this is labels and descriptions (but not covered here).
+The exception to this is labels and descriptions.
+If the flag `manage_labels_descriptions` was set to `True` and the label and description are in the columns immediately to the right of the `qid` column, then making changes to the value of either will result in a change in Wikidata.
+If the flag `manage_labels_descriptions` is `False` and the label column is the last column, then changing the label will have no effect at Wikidata.

 Because references cannot be changed once written, make sure that you have filled in all of the fields you care about before writing.
 For example, include both the reference URL and the date retrieved at the same time.
 Don't write one first and plan to do the other one later.
 If an existing reference has a reference URL but no retrieved date, try retrieving it and add the date using the web editor.